Transferring from Penn Highlands to another College

 University of Pittsburgh at Johnstown (other majors)

-The University of Pittsburgh at Johnstown provides a transfer guide specifically for Pennsylvania Highlands students, which is available in our Student Success Center.
+Additionally, both institutions provide a transfer guide specifically for Pennsylvania Highlands’ students, which is available in our Student Success Center.
 A list of courses that Pitt Johnstown will accept from Pennsylvania Highlands can be found here.

 Western Governors University (all majors)